[Other doc versions]

 Allow directive, which is described below, and don't specify any

 Allow directive, in this context, controls which hosts can access Stash via Apache HTTP Server.
 Here, we specify that all hosts are allowed access to Stash.

 If you want to set up SSL access to Stash, follow the instructions on Securing Stash with Apache using SSL.
 When you are finished, users will be able to make secure connections to Apache HTTP Server; connections between Apache HTTP Server and Stash will remain unsecured (not using SSL).
 If you don't want to set up SSL access, you can skip this section entirely.

 Note: It would be possible to set up an SSL connection between Apache HTTP Server and Tomcat (Stash), but that configuration is very unusual, and not recommended in most circumstances.

-When an application link is established between Stash and another Atlassian product (for example JIRA), and Stash is operating behind Apache HTTP Server, the link from the other product to Stash must be via the proxy URL; that is, the 'reciprocal URL' from, say JIRA, to Stash must match the proxy name and port that you set at Step 1.
+When an application link is established between Stash and another Atlassian product (e.g. JIRA), and Stash is operating 'behind' Apache HTTP Server, the link from the other product to Stash must be via the proxy URL; that is, the 'reciprocal URL' from, say JIRA, to Stash must match the proxy name and port that you set at Step 1.

 /etc/selinux/config) apparently fixes this.